Logo AZ - 35 Años entregando soluciones legales

-We invite you to read the column written by our director of the Civil Litigation and Arbitration Group, Francisco Fuentes, where he highlighted the methodology and technical expertise of the Supreme Court in a ruling related to a high impact public project.
+We invite you to read the letter written by our director of the Civil Litigation and Arbitration Group, Francisco Fuentes, where he highlighted the methodology and technical expertise of the Supreme Court in a ruling related to a high impact public project.

 Madam Director: